wp-plugins/responsive-column-widgets/readme.txt

 4. ***Responsiveness***

 == Changelog ==

+= 1.1.1.2 - 04/23/2013 =
+* Added: the option to decide whether ID attributes should be removed or not.
+* Fixed: an issue that updating option items of the General Options removed the some of the internal settings.
+* Added: the edit icon in the Manage page.

 = 1.1.1.1 - 04/22/2013 =
 * Tweaked: user input sanitization for string option values including *Number of Columns* and *Class Names*.
-* Tweaked: the CSS rules for column rows.
+* Tweaked: the CSS rules for widget box rows.

 = 1.1.1 - 04/21/2013 =
 * Fixed: a typo in the setting page, Min to Max.